HyTian LogoHyTian Car Wash

 Mode 1 — Stationary vehicle, moving machine.
 For the streamlined front and rear sections, the tram remains stationary while the wash system moves around it.
 The brush groups follow the compound curvature of the aerodynamic nose, opening and closing to conform to the changing profile.
 The machine controls approach angle and contact pressure at every point.
 This ensures full coverage of surfaces that a fixed-position system would miss — including windshield zones obstructed by mirror protrusions.

 Mode 2 — Tunnel-style pass-through.
 For the long, regular-shaped body section, the roles reverse: the wash machine stays stationary and the tram moves through at controlled speed.
-This eliminates the need for the machine to traverse the full 33.76-meter length, saving cycle time and reducing wear on the machine's drive components.
+This eliminates the need for the machine to traverse the full length, saving cycle time and reducing wear on the machine's drive components.

 The system deploys 8 brush groups in a coordinated sequence: